Daxxed/LFGsniper/README.md

 ## Planned features:
--Keeping track of which LFGs you reacted to
+Keeping track of which LFGs you reacted to.
--Eternal notification when LFG is found (play a sound/ping from a secondary discord bot/phone notification) -Better GUI with images
+Eternal notification when LFG is found (play a sound/ping from a secondary discord bot/phone notification).
+Better GUI with images.
--Support for other servers/channels
+Support for other servers/channels.